ananditagulati11-ops/Heartattackproject1/README.md

 # Heartattackproject1
-Rcode – contains all the cleaning code (please ignore the initial hashtag comments; I made a mess while cleaning) cleaned_heart_attack_data.csv – the cleaned dataset app_new – the code for my interactive Shiny app Medicaldataset.xlsx – the raw dataset
+Rcode – contains all the cleaning code cleaned_heart_attack_data.csv – the cleaned dataset app_new – the code for my interactive Shiny app Medicaldataset.xlsx – the raw dataset